zaber-paul/base/README.rst

 cloudmesh_base
 ==============

-A set of simple functions that are used in cloudmesh but also could be used by other projects.
+A set of helper functions that are used in cloudmesh but are also useful for other projects.

 You can install it in one of two ways.

 Instalation from pip
 ----------------------